Position (geometry)

-In geometry, a position or position vector, also known as location vector or radius vector, is a Euclidean vector that represents the position of a point P in space in relation to an arbitrary reference origin O. Usually denoted x, r, or s, it corresponds to the straight line segment from O to P.
+In geometry, a position or position vector, also known as location vector or radius vector, is a Euclidean vector that represents a point P in space.
+Its length represents the distance in relation to an arbitrary reference origin O, and its direction represents the angular orientation with respect to given reference axes.
+Usually denoted x, r, or s, it corresponds to the straight line segment from O to P.

 In other words, it is the displacement or translation that maps the origin to P:

 The term position vector is used mostly in the fields of differential geometry, mechanics and occasionally vector calculus.

 Frequently this is used in two-dimensional or three-dimensional space, but can be easily generalized to Euclidean spaces and affine spaces of any dimension.

 Relative position

 The relative position of a point Q with respect to point P is the Euclidean vector resulting from the subtraction of the two absolute position vectors (each with respect to the origin):